LosAlamosAl/docean-ispeed/server/docean/README.md

 1. Use `pm2` to auto-restart the server.
 1. Return data in CSV (or in format client wants)?

+- Leaning towards returining data in requested format.
+- Use a query string to pass requested format.
+- Browser can't use Node packages so server seems like best fit.

 ## Install NGINX

 1. Enable firewall for SSH and HTTP (HTTPS if using SSL).
 1. Consider DO Application Platofrm?
 1. Consider gRPC solution?

 - Nginx can proxy to gRPC server.

 1. Consider Caddy and Go router/middleware?
 1. Consider Hono on Cloudflare?